-Another cool area in the hostel is the John Smith Bar, located on the second floor.
+Another cool area in the hostel is the Orion Bar, located on the second floor.
 It’s a great place to have a drink and party until late.
 And hostel guests get 20% off the menu!

 Besides going to the bar, you can also participate in a wide variety of activities.
 Every day there’s a different activity.
 They even have Movie Nights, which is cool because they are located in an old cinema!
 When I came, the receptionist told me there was a jam session in the evening, but I couldn’t make it.